jzhufd/Avazu-Click-Through-Rate-Prediction/README.md

 3. Evaluating the results -!
 Considering various metrics such as Classficiation reports, accuracy scores, confusion matrices and ROC/AUC scores to evaluate the performance of the built model

+I have documented the whole project as a blog on entry at https://medium.com/@rachit.mishra94/predicting-click-probabilities-on-a-leading-advertising-platform-7582633e6e78

  ![click2](https://user-images.githubusercontent.com/22896366/45008613-41154380-afc9-11e8-84bd-c3ae46e7a753.JPG)

-I have documented the whole projects as a blog on entry at https://medium.com/@rachit.mishra94/predicting-click-probabilities-on-a-leading-advertising-platform-7582633e6e78
 ================================================================================